Elliptic Double Affine Hecke Algebras

 \begin{rem} Actually, there are two more cases in which we can prove strong flatness.
-If $a\ge d$, then the $t$-dependent vanishing conditions become vacuous, and thus the claim reduces to strong flatness in the version without a $t$ parameter, where the usual argument works.
-By the $t\mapsto q-t$ symmetry, this implies strong flatness when $a\le -d$. \end{rem}
+If~$a\ge d$, then the $t$-dependent vanishing conditions become vacuous, and thus the claim reduces to strong flatness in the version without a $t$ parameter, where the usual argument works.
+By the $t\mapsto q-t$ symmetry, this implies strong flatness when~$a\le -d$. \end{rem}

-Not only is this further evidence that this construction is well-behaved, but this also has several useful consequences.
-The most significant of these is that the construction of the intertwining bimodules allows us to understand the case $t=0$.
-In particular, let $v\in \Z\langle s,f,e_1,\dots,e_m\rangle$, and consider the $\Hom$ sheaf
+Not only is this further evidence that this construction is well-behaved, but this also has seve\-ral useful consequences.
+The~most significant of these is that the construction of the intertwining bimodules allows us to understand the case $t=0$.
+In~particular, let $v\in \Z\langle s,f,e_1,\dots,e_m\rangle$, and consider the $\Hom$ sheaf

-By the infinite analogue of Proposition \ref{prop:shift_operators_finite}, these operators are all of the form $\sum_{w\in C_n} w {\cal D}$ where ${\cal D}$ is a section of the left twist by $\sO_X(D_{w_{C_n}})$ of the corresponding spherical {\em module}.
-Since $t=0$, the spherical module is just the tensor product of $n$ copies of the univariate spherical module $M^{(1)}_{\eta',x_1,\dots,x_m;q}(v)$, and thus the $\Hom$ sheaf is spanned by elements of the form
+By the infinite analogue of Proposition~\ref{prop:shift_operators_finite}, these operators are all of the form $\sum_{w\in C_n} w {\cal D}$, where ${\cal D}$ is a section of the left twist by $\sO_X(D_{w_{C_n}})$ of the corresponding spherical {\em module}.
+Since $t=0$, the spherical module is just the tensor product of~$n$ copies of the univariate spherical module $M^{(1)}_{\eta',x_1,\dots,x_m;q}(v)$, and thus the $\Hom$ sheaf is spanned by elements of the form

 with each $D_i$ in the univariate spherical module.
-Summing over the normal subgroup of order $2^n$ turns each $D_i$ into a general element of the corresponding spherical algebra, giving
+Summing over the normal subgroup of order~$2^n$ turns each $D_i$ into a general element of the corresponding spherical algebra, giving

 with each $D'_i$ in the univariate spherical algebra.
 (Note that since these are univariate operators in distinct variables, the determinant makes sense.)
 We thus conclude the following.